johnshearing/iotaAirgappedClientServerWallet/data/dbHistory/README.md

 All records in the database (no matter from what table) will get their unique ids from this Globally Sequential Unique ID so that every record has a system wide unique identifier that tells when it was created with respect to all the other records in the database.

 The second file in this folder is called dbLog.json.
-Any adds, changes, or deletes to a record will be recorded in dbLog which captures the entire record in it's new state and tells who made the entry and by what method and when the entry was made.
+Any adds, changes, or deletes to a record will be recorded in dbLog.json which captures the entire record in it's new state and tells who made the entry and by what method and when the entry was made.

 This along with the Globally Sequential Unique ID allows the entire database to be reconstructed to represent any point in history.